 If you provide us with your mobile phone number we may use this to send you reminders about your appointments or other health screening information.
 Please let us know if you do not wish to receive reminders on your mobile.

 Reviews of and Changes to our Privacy Notice

 We will keep our Privacy Notice under regular review.

-This notice was last reviewed in July 2024.
+This notice has been updated in July 2025.